ChristophHaag/SteamVR-OpenHMD/Readme.md

-SteamVR Plugin for OpenHMD Devices
+SteamVR Plugin for OpenHMD Drivers

 Build with cmake: